sonata-project/SonataAdminBundle/docs/reference/configuration.rst

             filter_theme: []

         assets:
+            # all `stylesheets`, `extra_stylesheets`, `javascripts` and `extra_javascripts`
+            # can be simple strings or {path, package_name} pairs in case you have to set specific package name for the asset
             stylesheets:

                 # The default stylesheet list:
                 - bundles/sonataadmin/app.css
+                - bundles/sonataform/app.css

-            # stylesheet paths to add to the page in addition to the list above
+            # stylesheets to add to the page in addition to the list above
             extra_stylesheets: []

             # stylesheet paths to remove from the page